hackclub/hackclub/workshops/find_bigfoot/README.md

 ![](img/bigfoot_image.png)

-And the HTML looks like this
+And the HTML looks like this:

 ```html
 <!DOCTYPE html>
 <html>